mobile app, savings app, spending app

 Solution - Creating Intentionally Emotion-Driven Designs.

-Lending: We wanted to make the first loans ‘recommended’ loans, catered towards the user's loan interests.
+Making the first loans ‘recommended’ loans, catered towards the user's loan interests.
 For people like our personas, Bethany and Hannah who want to feel an emotional connection with the people they lend to, this is a good way to keep them engaged and involved.

 When the user makes a loan, the lending screen is formatted in the currency of items they want to spend less on, in this case, instead of buying a coffee, the user will lend to a cause.